MrBouzaffour/WordGraphPredictor/README.md

 **`data/text_data.txt`**
   - **Description:** Contains the text data used to build the prediction model.
 This is the input file that the application will read, preprocess, and use to create the graph of word transitions.
+  - **Note:** I didnt provide any data in this file.
+You need to provide your own text data for training.

 **`src/main/java/com/prediction/App.java`**
   - **Description:** The main entry point of the application.
 This file: